 The main focus areas of the ARISE consortium are:

 - To consolidate and improve research capacity within four regional RSTCs at universities in Malawi, Rwanda, Zimbabwe and Uganda by synchronizing and twinning the success models for training and research capacity strengthening of the COMMAL and INTERACT programs;

 - To develop a coherent functional capacity building network of RSTCs with harmonized training methodology, international accreditation and a standardized evaluation system.
-This includes capacity sharing of PhD training and supervision.
+This includes capacity sharing of PhD training and supervision;

-- To further strengthen capacity in the field of grants & administration, data and IT management and improve communication strategies with the aim of increased know-how, income and visibility, ultimately resulting in financial independence not enforced by donor funding.
+- To further strengthen capacity in the field of grants and administration, data and IT management and improve communication strategies with the aim of increased know-how, income and visibility, ultimately resulting in financial independence not enforced by donor funding.

-An African network will help focusing and forwarding research agendas of regional relevance.
+An African network will help with focusing and forwarding research agendas of regional relevance.
 While many health problems seem local at first glance, several of their elements are essentially of regional nature (e.g. disease epidemiology, organization of the health sector, rapid urbanization).
 Addressing these in a similar fashion in different African settings will bring important dimensions to health research projects.
 African research networks will not only be essential for formulating research agendas in this respect, but also for attracting the funds necessary to carry out such projects.